omgnetwork/elixir-omg/docs/fee_design.md

 Child chain operators implement the format and rules for fees on a transaction, not the contracts.
 This is the case as long as the Plasma network runs as a POA.

 Transaction fees are an implied behavior for a Payment Transaction.
-It is calculated by the difference between a transaction's sum of inputs and it's sum of outputs.
+It is calculated by the difference between a transaction's sum of inputs and its sum of outputs.
 For instance:

 The sum of inputs is 10 ETH
 The sum of outputs is 9.9 ETH